SAFE-ICU/APO_Dashboard/README.md

 # APO_Dashboard
-Dashboard for policy learning for Adverse Pregnancy Outcomes
+Dashboard for learning policy decisions to minimize Adverse Pregnancy Outcomes in India.
+Created with wiseR.